 Way back in 1946, the first general-purpose computer — called the Electronic Numerical Integrator and Computer — was invented by John W. Mauchly and J. Presper Eckert, Jr., two professors at the University of Pennsylvania.

-BASIC Sparks the Advent of Programming Education
+BASIC Sparks the Advent of Programming Language Education

 Long before former President Barack Obama declared that computer science education should be available for all, a pair of Dartmouth College mathematicians created a new computer language that would enable greater access to computer programming.
 This language became the standard for computer programmers for the next decade.